 - campaign concept.

 The first two are easy to get.
 The SMSAPI account is free, and the registration takes about 5 minutes.
-The next step needs more explanation, so we’ll get into details of it later on.
+The next step needs more explanation, so we’ll get into details later on.
 Just like the concept of composing a successful message.
 But before we get there, let’s explain some technical basics of bulk messaging for companies.

 What’s an SMS campaign?

 The choice: Customer Portal or API?

 A computer connected to the internet is more than enough to send mass SMS.
 The web browser version of our service (we call it Customer Portal) has everything you need to run and monitor SMS campaigns.
-Check the full list of available functionalities.
+Check the complete list of available functionalities.

-With your business growing, you’ll need to automatize certain processes, for example SMS notification sent in your webinar software.
+With your business growing, you’ll need to automatise certain processes, for example, SMS notifications sent in your webinar software.
 One of them is communication, as you won’t be able to write and reply to every message manually in the Customer Portal.
 Fortunately, the SMS communication service is an easily scalable solution.
 Our open API is a key to integrating SMSAPI with any other system, e.g. CRM, e-commerce, or marketing automation.

 What’s an API?

-Message templates and customizable triggers let you automate messaging according to your needs.
+Message templates and customisable triggers let you automate messaging according to your needs.
 For example, a text message API integrated with an e-commerce management software can automatically notify clients about discounted items on their wish lists.
 There are many applications, and they greatly depend on your industry and concept toward communication.